Shifflet v. Shifflet , 1995 Ky. LEXIS 8 ( 1995 )

 Among the cases cited in support of the waiver principle was Shaw v.
 Graham, Ky., 310 S.W.2d 522 (1958), which held at p.
 523:

-With respect to the custody of the children, we have held in numerous cases that where a parent has consigned their care to their grandparents, who are suitable for discharging the trust, and has acquiesced in that commitment, he or she may not take them away without first convincing the court that it would be to the best interest of the children that it be done.
+With respect to the custody of the children, we have held in numerous cases that whei'e a parent has consigned then' care to their grandparents, who are suitable for discharging the trust, and has acquiesced in that commitment, he or she may not take them away without first convincing the court that it would be to the best interest of the children that it be done.
 Vetter v.
 Goff, 306 Ky.
 505, 208 S.W.2d 514.

 While the concepts of waiver and estoppel involve nearly identical philosophies as here used, we think, to be precise, the doctrine at work here is more properly categorized as one of waiver rather than estoppel.
 Especially is this so since the former is essentially unilateral, resulting as a legal consequence from some act or conduct of the party against whom it operates, without any act being required of the party in whose favor it is made, in order to complete it.
 Estoppel, of course, requires proof of the other party having been misled.
-See BLACK'S LAW DICTIONARY 1580 (6th ed.
+See BlacK’s Law Dictionary 1580 (6th ed.
 1990), and Barker v.
 Stearns Coal & Lumber Co., 291 Ky.
 184, 163 S.W.2d 466, 470 (1942).

 Among the factors the trial court should consider in deciding whether waiver occurred are: (1) length of time the child has been away from the parent; (2) circumstances of separation; (3) age of the child when care was assumed by the nonparent; (4) time elapsed before the parent sought to reclaim the child; and (5) frequency and nature of contacts, if any, between the parent and the child during the nonparent’s custody.
 Conversely, a short-term visit or delivery of possession shall not be construed as proof that a knowing and voluntary waiver has occurred.